ThreeTheOG/Random/README.md

 pip install pyautogui
 ```

+## About each file here.

+NumberGuesser is a little game where you guess a number and it tells you higher, or lower till you get the correct number.

+WifiPWs tells you all of your previously connected wifi names, and passwords.

+Aimbooster is an "Aimbot" for aimbooster, it automatically clicks in the middle of the circle for you.

+bcolors colors text when outputted.
+Usage is shown in the file.

 ## Contributing

 Please don't try to contribute, I won't accept them as I don't care very much about these old projects.